The new employee orientation process has three components:

 New employees are also encouraged to complete the payroll forms that are turned in during the Benefit Orientation.
 Federal and Virginia tax forms are done online via Banner Self Service.

-Should an employee not have Internet access these forms can be obtained in the Office of Human Resources.
-As always, the Office of Human Resources staff are available to assist employees withe the completion of the new hire paperwork.
+Should an employee not have Internet access these forms can be obtained in University Human Resources.
+As always, University Human Resources staff are available to assist employees withe the completion of the new hire paperwork.

 The first day of employment